Abhin02/FPGA/README.md

 The board we worked on has been designed under [eagle/main_circuit.sch](eagle/main_circuit.sch) and [eagle/main_circuit.sch](eagle/main_circuit.sch)

-A detailed documentation of the project can be found in FPGA.pdf
+A detailed documentation of the project can be found in [report.pdf](report.pdf)